LiuLab-Bioelectronics-Harvard/BehaveAgent/README.md

 ## Code Avalibility
 We are finalizing the code for end users, focusing on accessibility and ease of setup.
 Stay tuned – it’s coming soon!

-⭐ If you’re interested in following the development, consider starring this repository!
+⭐ If you’re interested in following the development and helping us grow, consider starring this repository!

 ## Features